- Updated on October 17, 2020

-Main myths of body cleanse
+Review of main myths of body cleansing

 The human organism detoxifies itself 24/7.
 However, when the body oxygen level is low, the abilities of the immune system are suppressed.
-One of the largest negative shifts takes place when the body oxygen level drops below 20 s even if only for 20-30 minutes.
-Cell hypoxia, caused by hyperventilation, leads to an anaerobic energy production mechanism in the mitochondria, formation of increased levels of lactic acid and incompletely oxidized chemicals or free radicals causing cellular damage due to the heavy breathing.
+One of the largest negative shifts takes place when the body oxygen level drops below 20 s, even if only for 20-30 minutes.
+Cell hypoxia, caused by hyperventilation, leads to an anaerobic energy production mechanism in the mitochondria.
+This causes the formation of increased levels of lactic acid and incompletely oxidized chemicals or free radicals causing cellular damage due to the heavy breathing.
 This hypoxic body state is typical for people with chronic diseases (heart disease, cancer, asthma, diabetes, etc.).
 The body becomes even more polluted when a person with low body-oxygen content uses medical drugs and becomes obese at the same time since many toxic chemicals are stored in fat cells.

-Breathing normalization causes higher CP and when the students quickly improve their CPs, their immune system can eliminate toxins within short period of time so that the process of their elimination disrupts many natural or normal physiological processes.
+Breathing normalization causes higher CP and when the students quickly improve their CPs, their immune system can eliminate toxins within a short period of time so that the process of their elimination disrupts many natural or normal physiological processes.

 While Dr. Buteyko provided an excellent general theoretical explanation of the body’s cleansing reactions in his writings (e.g., see Section Clearance Reaction from the Buteyko manual), many practitioners and their students often confuse a body cleanse with digestive flare-ups, migraines, allergic responses to various foods, and some other situations, which do not make the human body cleaner or purer.

-Examples of body cleanses
+Examples of body cleansing

-B. If a student gets a migraine headache due to eating chocolate or inhaling tiny doses of ink in air (from newspapers, books, and other printed materials), then this migraine is not detoxification or a body cleanse.
+B. If a student gets a migraine headache due to eating chocolate or inhaling tiny doses of ink in the air (from newspapers, books, and other printed materials), then this migraine is not detoxification or a body cleanse.
 It is a normal reaction to allergic triggers.

-C. If long breath holds, or maximum pauses, or strong air hunger due to very shallow breathing consistently and for weeks or months leads to unusual bowel movements indicating pathological gut flora, they are caused by the following physiological mechanism.
+C. If long breath holds, or maximum pauses or strong air hunger due to very shallow breathing consistently and for weeks or months leads to unusual bowel movements indicating pathological gut flora, they are caused by the following physiological mechanism.
 When the CO2 and CP sharply rise due to breathing exercises (often up to 2 zones in the Buteyko Table or up to about 20 s CP), the sensitivity of the immune system is greatly improved and it is able to fight pathogens present in various parts of the body.
-Since most modern people suffer from GI dysbiosis or abnormal GI flora in the gut, this sudden CP increase leads to intensive peristalsis since the human organism tries to get rid of pathological content in the small and large intestines.
-This effect is beneficial, when the gut is in a mechanically strong state (no damage to tissues or inflammation is present) and such positive reactions happen after, for example, food poisoning.
+Since most modern people suffer from GI dysbiosis or abnormal GI flora in the gut, the sudden CP increase leads to intensive peristalsis since the human organism tries to get rid of pathological content in the small and large intestines.
+This effect is beneficial.
+The gut is in a mechanically strong state (no damage to tissues or inflammation is present) and such positive reactions happen after, for example, food poisoning.

-The problem is that naive and ignorant Buteyko practitioners declare to their students that this is a "body cleanse" or "body detoxification" due to higher CPs caused by breathing exercises.
+The problem is that naive and ignorant Buteyko practitioners declare to their students that this is a “body detoxification” due to higher CPs caused by breathing exercises.
 (If one is in a sober mind, how can he or she think or believe that there are mysterious toxins that cause this horrible odor and these (kilograms of?) toxins regularly coming out of the body for many weeks or months?)
-Hence, the main effect of such breathwork is destruction of the GI tract leading to a cascade of negative events involving worsened inflammation, cortisol deficiency, fatigue, poor sleep, and many others.
+Hence, the main effect of such breathwork is the destruction of the GI tract leading to a cascade of negative events involving worsened inflammation, cortisol deficiency, fatigue, poor sleep, and many others.

-When the gut becomes even more inflamed due to intensive breathing exercises, a flare up can also be triggered by other mechanical or chemical causes, including fiber roughage (e.g., raw vegetables, most greens, skin of fruits, and nuts), essential oils, acids (e.g., vitamin C and citric acid from citrus fruits), garlic, gluten from grains (wheat, rye, barley, etc.), bending yourself (gastroenterologists use a similar "pressure test" to evoke intensive peristaltic waves that provoke and confirm presence of GI inflammation) and other situations.
-Thus, the situation becomes even more complex due to the appearance of new triggers of this "body cleanse".
+When the gut becomes even more inflamed due to intensive breathing exercises, a flare-up can also be triggered by other mechanical or chemical causes, including fiber roughage (e.g., raw vegetables, most greens, the skin of fruits, and nuts), essential oils, acids (e.g., vitamin C and citric acid from citrus fruits), garlic, gluten from grains (wheat, rye, barley, etc.), bending yourself (gastroenterologists use a similar “pressure test” to evoke intensive peristaltic waves that provoke and confirm the presence of GI inflammation) and other situations.
+Thus, the situation becomes even more complex due to the appearance of new triggers of this “body cleanse”.

 What to do?
-When the gut is already inflamed, it is necessary to use a soft diet with elimination of all chemical and mechanical triggers.
-Villi grow with amazing speed (in matter of 8-12 hours), but they require some days in order to become mechanically strong and resilient in relation to ordinary food or roughage.
-Too strong air hunger, too long breath holds, and too sudden CP increase (up to 15-20 s in less than a few hours), all these factors greatly enhance sensitivity of the immune system and can lead to intensive peristaltic waves that can destroy inflamed villi.
+When the gut is already inflamed, it is necessary to use a soft diet with the elimination of all chemical and mechanical triggers.
+Villi grow with amazing speed (in a matter of 8-12 hours), but they require some days in order to become mechanically strong and resilient in relation to ordinary food or roughage.
+Too strong air hunger, too long breath holds, and too sudden CP increase (up to 15-20 s in less than a few hours), all these factors greatly enhance the sensitivity of the immune system and can lead to intensive peristaltic waves that can destroy inflamed villi.
 (It is beyond the scope of this web page to describe all details of breathing normalization in cases of GI inflammation.)

-Such severe GI reactions are normal for students with existing GI damage due to Crohn's disease, IBS (irritable bowel syndrome), IBD (inflammatory bowel disease), etc. Since most modern people suffer from mild forms of gastritis, practicing breathwork with solid food in the stomach can easily inflame and damage lower parts of the stomach, pyloric valve and then duodenum creating all conditions for the flare-up effect described above.
+Such severe GI reactions are normal for students with existing GI damage due to Crohn’s disease, IBS (irritable bowel syndrome), IBD (inflammatory bowel disease), etc. Since most modern people suffer from mild forms of gastritis, practicing breathwork with solid food in the stomach can easily inflame and damage lower parts of the stomach, pyloric valve, and then duodenum creating all conditions for the flare-up effect described above.

 What is the main reason for claiming that this is not a classical Buteyko body cleanse reaction?
-Indeed, superficially the above described mechanism looks like the process of removal of bad bacteria and their waste products from the gut due to higher CPs.
+Indeed, superficially the above-described mechanism looks like the process of removal of bad bacteria and their waste products from the gut due to higher CPs.
 But a real Buteyko body cleanse involves the removal of previously accumulated toxic or waste products.
 When a student consistently creates new damage to her or his body, she or he does not move forward and these activities are, at best, a waste of time.

-D. If a student consumes milk and cheese every day and gets a lot of mucus, then it is sensible to face the reality and stop using dairy products - since this mucus is most likely a reaction to dairy products and not a cleansing reaction.
-(Butter, due to absence of casein, the main protein in dairy products, and lactose, will not lead to this allergic reaction.)
+D. If a student consumes milk and cheese every day and gets a lot of mucus, then it is sensible to face the reality and stop using dairy products – since this mucus is most likely a reaction to dairy products and not a cleansing reaction.
+(Butter, due to the absence of casein, the main protein in dairy products, and lactose, will not lead to this allergic reaction.)

 F. If a student with severe kidney disease (on dialysis or in a pre-dialysis state) gets about 30 s for his morning CP and his production of urine drastically drops down to about 500-700 ml of urine per day for the next 2 weeks regardless of his water intake during these 2 weeks, then this is how the kidneys detoxify themselves naturally due to breathing training and higher CP.